mangusta123/fbappsmall1/README.md

 personal info in order to use this app.

-Furthermore it is required to have Facebook SDK (available on GitHub by this linkbelow:
+Furthermore it is required to have Facebook SDK (available on GitHub by this link below:

 https://github.com/facebook/facebook-android-sdk/) installed and checked as library in the project properties